james-bench/arango-apis/README.md

 ## Building clients for other languages

-Since GRPC is available for many languages (Java, NodeJS, C#, Python...) it is fairly straightforward to create clients for this languages.
+Since GRPC is available for many languages (Java, NodeJS, C#, Python...) it is fairly straightforward to create clients for these languages.

 To do so, follow language specific instructions on [grpc.io](https://grpc.io/docs/reference/).

-*Note that we do not support other clients other than the Go client that already included in this repository.*
+*Note that we do not support clients other than the Go client that already included in this repository.*